 The Clinical Diploma in Palliative Medicine program provides general practitioners and physicians clinical experience in palliative medicine and expand their expertise to handle the palliative care needs of patients in their practice.

-All our Advanced Training programs are evaluated biennially by overseeing committees to ensure they are in line with educational best practice.
+The Clinical Diploma Training Program is evaluated biennially by the overseeing committee to ensure it's in line with educational best practice.
 Changes in program requirements may occur and could impact your training plan.
 Please ensure you are following the correct requirements during your training.
-You can find the latest changes in 2017-18 program updates
+See the 2019-20 program updates

 Prospective trainees must have: